 The municipality's elected officials are responsible for creating TIDs, so the public may hold them accountable for any unfavorable outcomes.
-This makes planning the TID particularly important.
+Planning the TID with public input in mind is important.
 TIF law requires one public hearing, but with a controversial proposal, additional hearings may be worthwhile.
 The Planning Commission, local legislative body, or JRB can hold hearings.
-These hearings allow additional opportunities for public input and for those opposed to make their case.
-Ultimately, the elected leaders decide what action to take, but hearing from their constituents may help them make a better decision.
+These hearings provide more opportunities for public input and for those opposed to make their case.
+The elected leaders decide what action to take, but hearing from their constituents may help them make a better decision.